kei03kei-aiAthsany/Athsany-decision-brain/docs/decision-loop.md

 ## 9. Relationship to architecture and memory

-The **architecture** provides the technical rails: data, agents, tools, and integrations.
+The **architecture** provides the technical rails: data, tools, and integrations.
-The **decision memory** provides the long‑term store of events, risks, strategies, executions, and reviews.
+The **decision memory** provides the long‑term store of information, risks, strategies, executions, and reviews.
 The **decision loop** is how everything moves, continuously.

-> event → risk → strategy → execution → review → back into memory
+> information / event → risk state → strategy → execution → review → back into memory

 Together, they turn Athsany from a collection of models into an always‑on decision system and decision infrastructure.